The Edinburgh Vis Moot Teams

 - Brian Oiwoh

 The team was coached by Lucas Clover Alcolea.
 The team were grateful for the support of academic members of the Edinburgh School of Law Dr Simone Lamont-Black and Dr Filippo Fontanelli.
 Coaching assistance was also provided by Snjólaug Árnadóttir and Fergus Whyte.

 The 2015/16 Edinburgh Vis Moot Team

-This year’s team is comprised of 8 students from China, The Netherlands, The United Kingdom, The United States, Cyprus, India, South Korea, Romania and Spain.
-See further information at 2015/16 team.
+The team was comprised of 8 students from China, The Netherlands, The United Kingdom, The United States, Cyprus, India, South Korea, Romania and Spain.
+More information can be found here.

 - Lucas Clover Alcolea

 The 6 team members who participated in the 2014/15 Vis Moot in Vienna were from Belgium, Greece, The United States, China and Mauritius.
 The team did excellent work and received good marks and feedback for both written and oral proceedings.
 They came very close to qualifying for the elimination rounds of 64 teams.